Western Hockey League: Education

-With most players joining the league while still attending school, the WHL takes a role in its players educational needs.
+With most players joining the league while still attending school, the WHL takes a role in its players' education.
 Teams maintain academic advisors, who monitor the academic progress of players along with the league's Director of Education Services.
-The league also operates a scholarship program that offers one full year of Canadian university tuition, textbooks, and compulsory fees for each season played in the WHL.
-Since this program was introduced in 1993, more than 3,000 scholarships had been handed out at a total value of by 2008.
+The league operates a scholarship program that offers one full year of Canadian university tuition, textbooks, and compulsory fees for each season played in the WHL.
+Since the program was introduced in 1993, more than 3,000 scholarships had been handed out at a total value of by 2008.
 Canadian universities and colleges thus recruit extensively from the WHL, affording graduating players the opportunity to continue playing hockey in U Sports competition as they attend post-secondary institutions.

 Until 2024, the National Collegiate Athletic Association (NCAA) considered CHL players professionals—due both to the fact that they received stipends and that eligible players could sign National Hockey League contracts—and thus ineligible to participate in college hockey programs in the United States.
 Players hoping to receive scholarships to American universities thus had to play Junior A hockey in the British Columbia Hockey League or the United States Hockey League, rather than major junior hockey, to retain NCAA eligibility.
 However, in August 2024, a class action lawsuit was filed by a former CHL player, alleging that the NCAA ban on CHL players violated US anti-trust laws.
 The following month, Regina Pats forward Braxton Whitehead became the first CHL player to verbally commit to an NCAA team.
 In November 2024, amid increasing pressure, the NCAA voted to open eligibility to CHL players as of the 2025–26 season, marking a significant departure from longstanding policy.
+By the summer of 2025, over 300 CHL players had committed to the NCAA, while CHL teams themselves saw an influx of Junior A prospects.